muhammad-fiaz/logly.zig/docs/index.md

 ## Why Logly.Zig?

-- **Production Ready**: Battle-tested features from Rust Logly, reimplemented in Zig
+- **Production Ready**: Battle-tested features, built natively in Zig
 - **Zero Dependencies**: Pure Zig implementation with no external dependencies
 - **Memory Safe**: Compile-time safety guarantees from Zig
 - **Cross-Platform**: Works on Linux, Windows, macOS, and more